Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Yarra Valley, placing the area among the bottom 25% of areas assessed nationally

-New building activity shows a dominance of detached dwellings at 92%, with townhouses or apartments comprising the remaining 8%.
-This maintains Yarra Valley's traditional low-density character, focusing on family homes that appeal to those seeking space.
-The estimated population density based on dwelling approvals is 644 people per dwelling.
-This reflects the area's quiet and low-activity development environment.
-Looking ahead, Yarra Valley is projected to grow by 134 residents by 2041.
-Given current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating population growth beyond current projections.
+Nationally, it ranked at approximately the 26th percentile for areas assessed, suggesting more limited housing choices for buyers and supporting demand for existing homes.
+This lower level of activity reflects market maturity and potential development constraints.
+New building activity in Yarra Valley comprised 92.0% detached dwellings and 8.0% townhouses or apartments, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+The estimated population density, based on dwelling approvals, was approximately 644 people per dwelling.
+Looking ahead, Yarra Valley is projected to grow by 127 residents by 2041.
+Given current development patterns, new housing supply should readily meet demand, offering favorable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development